SovereignCloudStack/contributor-guide/source/dco-and-licenses.rst

        maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

-All contributions to the Sovereign Cloud Stack are licensed under the Apache License Version 2.0, January 2004 (http://www.apache.org/licenses/).
+All contributions to the Sovereign Cloud Stack are licensed under the GNU General Public License 3 (https://www.gnu.org/licenses/gpl-3.0.html).
 All documentation content is licensed under Creative Commons BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/).

 Contributors sign-off that they adhere to these requirements by adding a ``Signed-off-by``